All That season 7

 In conjunction with the seventh season, All That brought in weekly special guest stars who helped open the show and participated in some of the sketches.
 Some included: Melissa Joan Hart, Frankie Muniz, Tony Hawk, David Arquette, Britney Spears, Aaron Carter, Will Friedle, Christina Vidal, Matthew Lillard, Ray Romano, Alexa Vega and Daryl Sabara (Spy Kids), Nick Carter, Justin Timberlake, Buddy Hackett, Barry Watson, Jennifer Love Hewitt, Tom Green, and former Guiding Light star Brittany Snow.
 Former cast members Kenan Thompson and Amanda Bynes also guest starred and reprised some of their characters.
-Also, during this season there was supposed to be a scheduled performance by singer Aaliyah but due to her death the performance was made by a different musical guest.
+Also, during this season, there was supposed to be a scheduled performance by singer Aaliyah, but due to her death, she was replaced by a different musical artist.

 The new cast also debuted with a new intro.
 Unlike the first six seasons, the audience wasn't featured in a camera shot before the intro.
-The intro did, however, include the "Oh" sign, as in past seasons.
+The intro did, however, include the "Oh" sign, as in previous seasons.
 The intro featured the cast dancing in front of a large lighted All That logo.
 They are all wearing white.
 Their names appear on the bottom of the screen and are in bright red lettering.
-After Sullivan is shown, the intro cuts to the cast dancing again before showing the host and the musical guest.
+After Sullivan is shown, the intro cuts to the cast dancing again before showing the special guest star and the musical guest.
 The intro ends with the cast walking into camera shot, while all the lights go off.